The Maltese Falcon (1941 film): Plot

 In San Francisco, private investigators Sam Spade and Miles Archer meet prospective client Ruth Wonderly.
 She claims to be looking for her missing sister, who ran off from their home in New York and came to the city with a man named Floyd Thursby.
 Archer agrees to help get her sister back.
 However, later that night, the police inform Spade that Archer has been killed.
 Spade tries calling his client at her hotel to discover she has checked out.
 Back at his apartment, he is grilled by police detective Tom Polhaus and Lieutenant Dundy, who tell him that Thursby was murdered the same evening.
 Dundy suggests that Spade had the opportunity and motive to kill Thursby, who likely killed Archer.

-Later that morning, Spade meets Wonderly.
-Now calling herself Brigid O'Shaughnessy, she confesses that her story was made up.
-She persuades Spade to investigate the murders and also reveals that Thursby was her partner; she suspects he took advantage of her and killed Archer, but claims to have no idea who killed Thursby.
+Later that morning, Spade meets Wonderly, now calling herself Brigid O'Shaughnessy.
+She confesses that her story was made up.
+She persuades Spade to investigate the murders and also reveals that Thursby was her partner.
+She suspects he took advantage of her and killed Archer but claims to have no idea who killed Thursby.
 At his office, Spade meets Joel Cairo, who offers him $5,000 to find a "black figure of a bird".
-When Spade is skeptical, Cairo pulls a gun on him and searches the room for it.
+When Spade is skeptical, Cairo pulls a gun on him and says he will search the room for it.
 Spade knocks Cairo out and goes through his belongings.
-When Cairo comes round, he hires Spade.
+When Cairo regains consciousness, he once again points his gun at Spade and says he'll search the room, to Spade's amusement.

 Gutman and Cairo meet with Spade.